exoscale/vinyl/README.md

 }
 ```

-You can apply any field query to fields in info by using `:matches`:
+You can apply any field query to fields in info by using `:nest`:

 ``` clojure
 @(store/list-query store [:Top [:nest :info [:starts-with? :path "/"]]])